instructlab/taxonomy/README.md

 ## Getting Started with Knowledge Contributions

 > [!IMPORTANT]
 > Upon release, the taxonomy repository is only accepting contributions from Wikipedia and is capped at 50 contributions.
 If you want to add knowledge to the taxonomy repository, please fill out this [InstructLab Knowledge Submission Registration](https://docs.google.com/forms/d/1VWJ_XPwH3gBTIXCabpWc0I5pjWIlXETMSFKXc8fpgkA/viewform?edit_requested=true) form and await acceptance!
-Please do not add contributions if you do not recieve the confirmation email.
+Please do not add contributions if you do not receive the confirmation email.
 Thank you!

 While skills are foundational or performative, knowledge is based more on answering questions that involve facts, data, or references.

 Knowledge in the taxonomy tree consists of a few more elements than skills:

 - Each knowledge node in the tree has a `qna.yaml`, similar to the format of the `qna.yaml` for skills.
-- ⭐ Knowledge submissions require you to create a git repository, can be with GitHub, that contains the markdown files of your knowledge contributions.
+- ⭐ Knowledge submissions require you to create a Git repository, can be with GitHub, that contains the markdown files of your knowledge contributions.
 These contributions in your repository must use the markdown (.md) format.
 - The `qna.yaml` includes parameters that contain information from your repository.

 > [!TIP]
 > Guidelines for Knowledge contributions